Crizomb/Crizomb/README.md

 ## Hi there 👋
 I like Free & Open-source software.

-So naturally I moved away from github, I don't like the idea of Microsoft owning my (shitty) code.
-All my code is now accessible on my self-hosted server : https://git.rufous-trench.ts.net/Crizomb
+All my personnal projets is now accessible on my self-hosted git server : https://git.rufous-trench.ts.net/Crizomb

 <!--